 Easement rights, defined as limited real rights allowing the use of land, will be established through expropriation, with compensation based on the land's reduced value.
 Landowners can continue using their parcels, including agriculture, building structures, and planting trees, as permitted by regulations.

-The ETL route is largely located in rural areas and zoning permissions and structures rarely exist.
-This leads to a limitation for the legal construction on the ETL route, which already has few parcels with zoning permissions and structures.
+The ETL route is largely located in rural areas and zoning permissions rarely exist.
+This leads to a limitation for the legal construction on the ETL route, which already has few parcels with zoning permissions.
+However, there are a number of structures identified in the lands that will be subject to expropriation.
 Landowners or users with zoning permission or existing buildings will be identified and compensated accordingly.
 No physical displacement is expected due to the ETL's construction.

-Please refer to Section 4: Baseline Studies and Entitlement Matrix (EM) for a detailed analysis based on census study of the impacts of land acquisition on neighbourhoods and households.
+Please refer to the sections 4: Baseline Studies and 6.3: Entitlements Matrix for a detailed analysis based on census study of the impacts of land acquisition on neighbourhoods and households.